-The Member admitted the allegations set out in paragraphs #1(a), (b), #2, #3, #4(a), (b) and #5(a) and (b) in the Notice of Hearing.
+The Member admitted the allegations set out in paragraphs 1, 2, 3, 4 and 5 in the Notice of Hearing.
 The Panel received a written plea inquiry which was signed by the Member.
 The Panel also conducted an oral plea inquiry and was satisfied that the Member's admission was voluntary, informed and unequivocal.